 What Is Face?

-The abstract concept of face obviously has nothing to do with anatomy, but instead can be described as a combination of social standing, reputation, influence, dignity, and honor.
-Causing someone to lose face lowers them in the eyes of their peers, while saving or "building face" raises their self worth.
+The abstract concept of face obviously has nothing to do with physical features.
+Instead, face can be described as a combination of social standing, reputation, influence, dignity, and honor.
+Causing someone to lose face lowers them in the eyes of their peers.
+Saving face or "building face" raises their self worth—obviously a better outcome for everyone.

-Although in the West we tend to appreciate people who are "brutally honest" by cutting to the point quickly, the opposite often holds true in Asia.
-Important meetings are often preceded with hours of trust-building interaction — perhaps even drinks — before getting down to actual business.
-Some Western executives have learned the hard way that building trust and face is more important than efficiency and crossing off bullet points.
+Although in the West we tend to appreciate people who are "brutally honest" or those who get down to business, the opposite often holds true in Asia.
+Important meetings get preceded with hours of trust-building interaction and small talk—perhaps even drinks—before taking care of actual business.
+Some Western executives learn the hard way that building trust is more important than efficiency and “getting down to it.”

-In extreme cases, suicide has even been considered preferable over suffering a heavy loss of face.
-That's how seriously reputation is valued.
-As a traveler, you should always be aware of the potential impact your actions will have on others, even complete strangers or onlookers.
+In a few extreme cases, suicide has even been considered preferable over suffering a heavy loss of face.
+As a traveler, you should always be aware of the potential impact your actions will have on how others feel.

 What you may perceive as a gesture of goodwill (e.g., telling an older gentleman that he has toilet paper stuck to his shoe) could cause him personal embarrassment, leading to loss of face.
-In some instances, less damage is done just by letting him trail that toilet paper down the hallway.
+In some instances, less damage will be done by letting him trail that toilet paper down the hallway.
+He'll eventually discover it on his own and suffer less loss of face, especially as everyone pretends not to

 How to Save Face in Asia

-Unless physical harm is imminent, there are very few good reasons to shout in Southeast Asia — particularly Thailand.
+Unless physical harm is imminent, there are very few reasons to shout angrily in Southeast Asia—particularly Thailand.

-Shouting and arguing in public are strictly frowned upon.
-Causing a scene actually makes bystanders lose face through embarrassment suffered on your behalf!
+Raising your voice with someone in public is strictly frowned upon.
+Causing a scene makes bystanders lose face through embarrassment suffered on your behalf.
+They may actually scurry away from the scene to save face!
 Even if you win whatever argument, you'll lose as a whole.
-Although frustrating, always stay patient and calm until both parties reach a resolution.

-Even if you find yourself fully in the right, making a small compromise will allow the other party to save face — and that's a very good thing for future interaction.
+Even if you are in the right and your complaint is justified, making a small compromise will allow the other party to save face—and that's a very good thing for future interaction.
+Always be thinking of how you can help the other party to save face.

 Negotiating Without Loss of Face